Why do K-12 engineering teacher training?

 Engineers On Deck is a provider of effective, affordable educator training to make the engineering and applied science fields accessible for all members of the K-12 community.

-Our goals at Engineers On Deck are focused on addressing the obstacles to making engineering a full, inclusive field of learning in K-12 education:
+Our goals at Engineers On Deck are focused on addressing the obstacles to making engineering a full, inclusive field of learning in K-12 education.
+We want to

-Provide hands-on workshops for both formal and informal K-12 educators, using interactive content and materials that are easily reproduced, low-cost, grade-appropriate, and culturally appropriate.
+provide hands-on workshops for both formal and informal K-12 educators, using interactive content and materials that are easily reproduced, low-cost, grade-appropriate, and culturally aligned.

 To learn more about the benefits of Engineers On Deck teacher training, click the button below.